jsteinshouer/jsteinshouer.github.io/_posts/2021-12-08-my-2021-github-actions-hackathon-submission.md

 I do not think there is anything revolutionary here nor do I expect to win a contest prize.
 For me it was more about learning from the process of creating it.

 Sadly, I just realized my last blog post was exactly one year ago 😞.
 I am hoping to change that in 2022.
-Maybe this project will be fodder for some new project.
+Maybe this project will be fodder for some new blog entries.